 ADVERTISEMENT

-Based on these complaints, the police registered an FIR and arrested Manmatha during the course of the investigation.
+Based on these complaints, police registered an FIR and arrested Manmatha during the course of the investigation.
 The Minister said the role of others involved in the alleged conspiracy to encroach upon forest and government land would be revealed during the probe.

-Khandre alleged that some officials and government advocates were extending direct and indirect support to those attempting to grab forest and government land worth thousands of crores of rupees.
+Khandre further alleged that some officials and government advocates were extending direct and indirect support to those attempting to grab forest and government land worth thousands of crores of rupees.
 He said he had written to the Chief Minister seeking either a CID probe or an investigation by a Special Investigation Team.

 Warning that no one would be spared for attempting to encroach upon forest land using fake documents, Khandre said such illegal acts would not be tolerated.